marin-m/SongRec/README.md

 ### Installing Rust

 First, you need to [install the Rust compiler and package manager](https://www.rust-lang.org/tools/install).
-It has been observed to work with `rustc` since version 1.43.0.
+The current minimal `rustc` required version should be at least version 1.70.

 You can either install Rust from the repositories, for example using Ubuntu/Debian: